mongodb-developer/social-app-demo/README.md

 ## Introduction

-Who here loves the Jamstack?
-Who here loves to create all of the boilerplate code required create CRUD connections to databases in thier Jamstack applications?
+Do you love the Jamstack?
+Do you love to create all of the boilerplate code required to connect to databases in their Jamstack applications?

 This workshop will show you how you can connect to MongoDB Atlas in your Jamstack application with minimal effort and without using any drivers.

 ## What we'll cover in this workshop

 - ~15 minutes of slides explaining Jamstack, serverless, and how the MongoDB Atlas Data API fits into these.
-- Hands-on exercises resulting in a fully functional, deployed application.
+- Hands-on exercises resulting in you building a fully functional, deployed application.
-- Show example of finished application (URL)
-- Time breakdown: TBD

 ## Prerequisites